Skip to main content

 Tour Brooklyn Marine Terminal site as part of its extended public engagement process

-The vision plan for the future of the 122-acre Brooklyn Marine Terminal has been extended through March 2025, giving local residents and stakeholders further opportunities to share their input on the ambitious reimagining.
+The public engagement process to create a vision plan for the 122-acre Brooklyn Marine Terminal has been extended through March 2025, giving local residents and stakeholders further opportunities to share their input on the ambitious reimagining.
 The project is now offering in-person bus tours of the BMT site, where members of the public are introduced to the facility as it currently stands.
+Sign up here for upcoming tours on November 7, 8 & 14, from 9–11am.
+Children are not allowed on tours.

 The New York Times has called the waterfront site “a developer’s dream,” saying that the project could be “one of the largest developments in modern history,” with the possibility of high-rise apartments with spectacular views, shops, and offices, alongside an upgraded maritime port.
 However, the redevelopment project will also face challenges include climate change, limited public transit to the area, and opposition from local residents.
 Read more here.